DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README.md

+## The vantage view of Agenda
 **Please note:**
  - ***This page serve as the Index page.***
  - Please click on hyperlinks of the respective items to delve deep into it.
+Please click on the items, it would lead to respective Repo/info-file.
  - Please keep checking your **compass (this index page)** for to seamlessly steer your way to the next mile of this wonderful journey.

-In this repository, sharing with you
+In this repository, sharing with you delicately hand crafted exquisite bouquet of offerings:
-## The vantage view of

-*P.S.: Please click on the items, it would lead to respective Repo/info-file.*

  - [World of AI](/README%20-%20World%20of%20AI.md)
  - [World of 3D Imaging AI](https://github.com/Deep-Mind-Hive/3DImaging-Medical_Lidar_Seismic_Satellite_3DScanning)
  - [World of Data for AI](#World-of-Data-for-AI)